Business routes of U.S. Route 131

-There are five business routes of US Highway 131 in the state of Michigan, and previously there was one bypass route and an additional business route.
+There are six business routes of US Highway 131 in the state of Michigan, and previously there was one bypass route and an additional business route.
 All of the business routes are former sections of US Highway 131 (US 131).
 These former sections of the mainline highway, along with the necessary connecting roads, allow traffic to access the downtowns business districts of cities bypassed by sections of US 131 built since the 1950s.
 The extant business loops connect to Constantine, Three Rivers, Kalamazoo, Big Rapids, Cadillac, and Manton.
 The former bypass route in Grand Rapids allowed traffic to bypass that city's downtown at a time when US 131 still ran through the heart of the city, and the later business route connected through downtown while US 131 ran on a freeway bypassing the central business district.

 Constantine

 Business US Highway 131 (Bus.
 US 131) is a business loop running through downtown Constantine.
 It starts south of the village in Constantine Township near some farm fields and runs northward.
 The highway passes a mobile home park and a couple of businesses before veering northwesterly on Washington Street through a residential neighborhood on the south side of Constantine.
 Bus.
 US 131 crosses the St. Joseph River and then turns northeasterly on Broad Street.
 The loop runs parallel to the banks of the river as the highway exits the northern side of the village.
 Bus.
 US 131 ends in Constantine Township where it intersects the northern end of the Constantine Bypass.

 The Michigan Department of Transportation (MDOT) has been studying a freeway upgrade for US 131 through St. Joseph County for several years.
 In late 2005, MDOT decided not to pursue an upgrade of the highway, but rescinded that decision in April 2006 under political pressure in the state.
 The department began building a two-lane bypass west of Constantine.
 The American Association of State Highway and Transportation Officials, which is in charge of US Highway numbering assignments and routings, approved the relocation of the US 131 designation out of Constantine on November 16, 2012.
 The group's Special Committee on U.S. Route Numbering also approved the creation of a business route for the old highway through town.
 The bypass opened on October 30, 2013, and the business route designation was put into service that day.